 The third island in our Tier 2 Island Guide is Fomona Island.
 Travel to the island, and you’ll be faced with a relatively short purple quest: ‘The Lyre of Love’.
-The unique thing about this quest is that you can revisit this island with a character of different gender and redo the quest to get high-level items for multiple characters.
+The unique thing about this quest is that you can revisit this island with a character of a different gender and redo the quest to get high-level items for multiple characters.
 Completing this quest will also earn you the Fomona Island Token.

 4. Revelry Row

 Revelry Row is a nightclub island in Lost Ark.
-The initial yellow quest, ‘Paradise on Earth’, has you completing a lot of quests to gain entrance into the club.
+The initial yellow quest, ‘Paradise on Earth’, have you completing a lot of quests to gain entrance into the club.
 This quest will reward you with an Uncommon Engraving Recipe.
 Once you gain entrance into the club, there are many NPCs to interact with, who give you smaller quests, but they do not have a high-level reward.